An eisteddfod with a twist… and a step-ball-change!

 Extra things to know

-Neridah Waters is a choreographer, performer and theatre maker.
-She has toured her work extensively in Australia and overseas and worked as an actor and choreographer for La Boîte Theatre, Queensland Theatre, Imaginary Theatre, DeBase, Metro Arts, The Brisbane Powerhouse, PlayLab and NORPA.
+Neridah Waters is a choreographer, performer, theatre maker and one of the masterminds behind the Common People Dance Eisteddfod.
+She has toured extensively in Australia and overseas and worked as an actor and choreographer for La Boîte Theatre, Queensland Theatre, Imaginary Theatre, DeBase, Metro Arts, The Brisbane Powerhouse, PlayLab and NORPA.
 She’s choreographed large-scale community projects across Queensland, performed for The Commonwealth Games, and built ‘Dance Like No-One’s Watching’ for QPAC’s Out of The Box Festival.

 For more information about Craigie Leisure Centre, see Plan Your Festival.

-Audience seating is on a tiered grandstand overlooking the courts.
+Audience seating is on a tiered grandstand overlooking the courts, with extra chairs at ground level.
+Small pillows will be provided for your comfort.

-Wheelchair accessible area will be provided in front of the grandstand, with an unimpeded view of the performance.
+A wheelchair accessible area will be designated in front of the grandstand, with an unimpeded view of the performance.

 For more information about Craigie Leisure Centre, see Plan Your Festival.